CBT Launches Student-Run Storefront

 “This is what experiential learning is all about,” said CBT Dean, Dr. Janet Buzzard.
 “The students aren’t just learning concepts.
 They’re building something real—and they’re doing it with purpose.”

-With plans to evolve semester by semester, the CBT Storefront represents a long-term commitment to hands-on learning, student leadership, and community connection.
-It’s more than just a store—it’s a movement in the making.
+With plans to evolve semester by semester, the CBT Storefront represents a long-term commitment to hands-on learning, and student leadership.